mLewisLogic/saddle/README.md

 ## guide
 1. Inherit your endpoint from BaseEndpoint and call .get or .post within its action methods
 2. Place those endpoints in the *endpoints* directory at the root of your client.
 Nest them if you like.
-3. Inherit your client from Lasso
+3. Inherit your client from Saddle
 4. Call client.endpoint.action()